 REaDY Summit is a youth-led conference promoting environmental awareness and action by presenting the unique opportunity for our participants to be in close contact with sustainability experts discussing current challenges.
 Through motivational speakers and engaging workshops the REaDY Summit hopes to foster a new generation of environmental and sustainability leaders.

-This event itself is the culmination of the efforts of the Richmond Green Ambassadors, high school students in Richmond who volunteer their time to be the city's environmental stewards.
+This event itself is the culmination of the efforts of the Richmond Green Ambassadors, high school students in Richmond who volunteer their time to be the city’s environmental stewards.
 The Green Ambassadors are supported and mentored by City of Richmond, School District, and David Suzuki Foundation staff to plan and deliver the annual REaDY Summit.
-Green Ambassador volunteers learn valuable leadership, event planning, community convening, and technical skills.
+This year grade 6 & 7 students from Richmond elementary schools have been invited to participate in REaDY through field trips arranged by their teachers.
+Green Ambassador volunteers will lead the event and learn valuable leadership, event planning, community convening, and technical skills.
 These same keen youth are also connected with many community activities throughout the year including waste diversion, composting, tap water promotion, and other environmental stewardship programs.

 We hope to inspire and empower the future generation, as well as promote awareness of ecological and environmental sustainability.
 Workshops, exhibits, and guest speakers provide an opportunity to explore a wide range of topics.